Electric Vehicle Value Chain: How It Is Changing for Lenders

-Though financing is well-established for conventional fuel-powered vehicles, lenders will need to look at ways to provide financing for those purchasing an electric vehicle.
-Lending value chains have yet to be fully established for this quickly emerging sector.
-However, most major auto manufacturers are looking at transforming their businesses to become all-electric over the next few decades.
 By 2025, Jaguar intends to sell only electric cars, with Volvo following in 2030 and General Motors in 2035.
 Meanwhile, Volkswagen aims to make 70 percent of the cars they sell electric by 2030, while Ford intends to sell only electric vehicles in Europe by 2030.
-Much has changed over this past century, and with the arrival of the electric vehicle, lending value chains now need to change along with the technological advancements driven by this burgeoning new market.
+Much has changed over this past century, and the electric vehicle value chain now needs to change along with the technological advancements driven by this burgeoning new market.

 The well-established financing arrangement for the auto industry will be challenged by technological and social developments resulting from the influx of electric vehicles into the market.
 Lenders will need to adjust accordingly, following shifting consumer preferences to continue performing their role in support of transporting people and goods.
 The rapid changes in the automotive industry will spur changes in all associated industries, including those financing mobility companies.